2023 United Kingdom pupil protests: School uniforms

 Other rules which provoked anger from students were regarding school uniform policies, partially rules around skirt length for female students.
 At Rainford High School in Merseyside, female students had their skirt length checked by male members of staff, provoking anger from students and parents.

 Protests

 Protests were held across the United Kingdom, with videos of protests being widely shared on TikTok.
 The platform, along with other social media platforms such as Snapchat, were also used to organise the protests.

 On 24 February, during a protest at Penrice Academy, students wrecked goalposts and flipped tables, with one student being injured after attempting to scale a fence.
 Riot police attended Richmond School in North Yorkshire with reports stating teachers were pushed over and a tree was set on fire.
-A report by The Mirror claimed that students let off fire extinguishers, kicked down doors and smashed windows.
+A report by The Independent claimed that students let off fire extinguishers.

 On 27 February the police were called to help control protests at Homewood School in Tenterden, Kent.
 Another protest on the same day in Neale-Wade Academy, Fenland, led to bins and urine being thrown.